some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* The Session-ID (SOME/IP header) shall be incremented for every SOME/IP-SD message sent.
+* The Session ID (SOME/IP header) shall be incremented for every SOME/IP-SD message sent.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_774